Major Areas of Specialization

 The Firm’s legal team also represents suspects and defendants in the IEC corruption case; the IAI corruption case; he Ronal Fisher case; corruption cases in the municipalities of Ramat Gan, Netanya and Ashkelon; the corruption case of former Chief Rabbi of Israel Yona Metzger; the UBS Bank affair and more.
 In addition, the Firm works with leading insurance companies; infrastructure companies; diamond production companies; Israeli satellite companies and the like.

 Adv.
 Dr. Jacob Weinroth, The Firm’s Founding Partner – Adv.
-Weinroth holds a Ph.D. and a Bachelor’s and Master’s degrees in Law, all Cum Laude, from Tel Aviv University.
+Dr. Jacob Weinroth (OBM), The Firm’s Founding Partner – Adv.
+Weinroth held a Ph.D. and a Bachelor’s and Master’s degrees in Law, all Cum Laude, from Tel Aviv University.
 His doctorate dissertation on the subject of spousal repudiation later became law at the Rabbinical Courts (upholding divorce decrees) which improved the status of abandoned wives.
 Adv.
-Jacob Weinroth is one of Israel’s leading litigators in Israel and counsels high-profile personalities in the secular and the Haredi sectors.
-He has also set many legal precedents that have impacted Israeli society.
+Jacob Weinroth was one of Israel’s leading litigators and counselled high-profile personalities in the secular and the religious sectors.
+He also set many legal precedents which had a remarkable impact on Israeli society.

 Adv.
 Dov Weinroth (CPA) – Adv.
 Weinroth holds a Bachelor’s degree in Law and Business Administration from the College of Management Academic Studies and a Bachelor’s degree in Economics (cum laude) from the Open University.
 Adv.
 Dov Weinroth specializes in white collar crime, commercial litigation, tax offenses, wills and estates, antitrust matters, class actions and disciplinary law cases.